 The transition region between resonances and Regge exchanges is found to be $E{\rm lab} \sim 1.6 - 2$ GeV.
 We joined the imaginary parts of the amplitudes in the two regions and defined new amplitudes in the whole energy range and for small angles.
-The real parts of these new amplitudes is reconstructed from the dispersion relation.
-The real parts compares well with the original SAID solution.
+The real parts of these new amplitudes are reconstructed from the dispersion relation.
+The real parts compare well with the original SAID solution as shown in Fig. 12.

-In practice, one would implement the analyticity constrains and dispersion relations in an iterative procedure.
-Pietarinen [39] applied such a method, based on conformal mapping, to $\pi N$ charge exchange and elastic scattering.
-Nowadays, SAID uses dispersion relations to constrain the real parts of the amplitudes [8-10].
-We hope that our Regge parametrization will help in implementing, in a systematic way finite energy sum rules in pionnucleon scattering as at also paves the way for similar implementation in other reactions.
-To this aim, all the material, including data and software are available in an interactive from online [40].
+In practice, one would implement the analyticity constraints and dispersion relations in an iterative procedure.
+Pietarinen [43] applied such a method, based on conformal mapping, to $\pi N$ charge exchange and elastic scattering.
+Nowadays, SAID uses dispersion relations to constrain the real parts of the amplitudes [10-12].
+We expect that our Regge parametrization will help to implement, in a systematic way finite energy sum rules in pion-nucleon scattering and also paves the way for similar implementation in other reactions.
+With this aim, all the material, including data and software are available in an interactive form online [44].